Flat White vs Latte: One Drink, Two Names?

 How to Prepare Milk for a Latte

-Generally speaking, a latte is mostly hot milk from the bottom of the pitcher, with a generous layer of foam at the top.
+Generally speaking, a latte is mostly warm milk from the bottom of the pitcher, with a generous layer of foamed milk at the top.
 Skilled baristas will often hold back the foam with a spoon as they’re pouring, before adding it at the end.
 Most professional baristas can manage this without a spoon, and will create latte art to top things off.

 Lots of people use lattes as an excuse to load up on sugary syrup and whipped cream.
 While I don’t condone these artificial additions, I stand by my delicious and healthy Pumpkin Spice Latte recipe.